Skip to content

 Luke’s Place supports women who have been subjected to abuse through the family law process.
 For women in the Durham region, they provide in-person family law support through legal information, summary legal advice, and help preparing forms and evidence.
 For women elsewhere in Ontario, they offer a Virtual Legal Clinic where women dealing with abuse and family law can receive free legal advice from a lawyer.

-The Barbra Schlifer Commemorative Clinic in Toronto provides free legal services in the following areas to women who have experienced violence and abuse, including:
+The Barbra Schlifer Commemorative Clinic in Toronto provides free legal services to women who have experienced violence and abuse, including in the following :

 • spousal assault/domestic violence